Firstly, we need to know what a VRV system or VRF system is.

 I hope that you got a good brief about this system.
 So, if you like it, please share it with your friends.

-Also, I recommend you to have a look at my practical online courses in the different electromechanical systems, in these courses you will watch many practical installations videos & photos which are being updated regularly, all these courses can be found on the following link:
+Also, we recommend that you take a look at my practical online courses on different electromechanical systems.
+In these courses, you will watch many practical installation videos & photos that are updated regularly.
+All these courses can be found on the following link:

 Bestseller Practical Online Courses in the MEP Field